Dictionary » Positive Words » Clear – Meaning, Definition, Synonyms and Antonyms

 4. What does “clear of charges” mean?

-It means legally declared innocent or not responsible for a crime.
+It means a person was legally declared innocent or not responsible for a crime.

 5. How is “clear” different from “transparent”?

-“Transparent” usually refers to physical see-through quality, while “clear” is broader and includes understanding, speech, and guilt.
+“Transparent” often focuses on physical see-through quality, while “clear” is broader and can include meaning, explanation, and even guilt/blame.